landlab/landlab/docs/source/index.rst

 Landlab: A modular Earth Surface Dynamics modeling library
 ==========================================================

+Landlab is an open-source Python-language package for numerical modeling of Earth surface dynamics. it contains

+* A gridding engine which represents the model domain.
+Regular and irregular grids are supported.
+* A library of process components, each of which represents a physical process (e.g., generation of rain, erosion by flowing water).
+These components have a common interface and can be combined based on a users needs.
+* Utilities which support general numerical methods, file input/output, and visualization.

+In addition Landlab contains a set of Jupyter notebook tutorials providing introduction to core concepts and examples of use.

-Landlab is a Python-based library that allows scientists and students to build numerical landscape models.
-Designed for disciplines that quantify earth surface dynamics such as geomorphology, hydrology, glaciology, and stratigraphy, it can also be used in related fields.
+Landlab was desiged for disciplines that quantify Earth surface dynamics such as geomorphology, hydrology, glaciology, and stratigraphy, it can also be used in related fields.
+Scientists who want to use a this type of model often build their own unique model from the ground up, re-coding the basic building blocks of their landscape model rather than taking advantage of codes that have already been written.

-Landlab provides components to compute flows (such as water, sediment, glacial ice, volcanic material, or landslide debris) across a gridded terrain.
-With its robust, reusable components, Landlab allows scientists to quickly build landscape model experiments and compute mass balance across scales.
 Watch the webinar `Landlab Toolkit Overview <https://csdms.colorado.edu/wiki/Presenters-0407>`_ at CSDMS to learn more.

 The most current source code is always available from our `git repository <https://github.com/landlab/landlab>`_.